GetFrontrunner/frontrunner-sdk/docs/includes/_quickstart.md

 sdk = FrontrunnerSDK()

 # Creates a new wallet locally
-# Requests funds from an
+# Requests funds from an injective faucet
 create_wallet = sdk.injective.create_wallet()

 # Save your wallet credentials